dennis647/springboot-financeAppExam/README.md

 https://github.com/dennis647/FinanceAppEksamen

 To run the application, just go on the SpringBootFinanceApp.java class and "Run FinanceApp".
-The program runs in the intellij terminal.
-So after the springboot has booted up everything should work :-)
+The program runs in the intellij terminal where you would write all the inputs etc. So after the springboot has booted up everything should work :-)

 Features:
 - Create own users